espressif/esp-idf/docs/core_dump.rst

 Configuration
 -------------

-Currently there are three options related to core dump generation which user can choose in configuration menu of the application (`make menuconfig`):
+There are a number of core dump related configuration options which user can choose in configuration menu of the application (`make menuconfig`).

+1. Core dump data destination (`Components -> ESP32-specific config -> Core dump destination`):

 * Disable core dump generation
 * Save core dump to flash
 * Print core dump to UART

+2. Logging level of core dump module (`Components -> ESP32-specific config -> Core dump module logging level`).
+Value is a number from 0 (no output) to 5 (most verbose).

-These options can be choosen in Components -> ESP32-specific config -> Core dump destination menu item.
+3. Delay before core dump will be printed to UART (`Components -> ESP32-specific config -> Core dump print to UART delay`).
+Value is in ms.

 Save core dump to flash
 -----------------------